mesosphere/dcos-docs-site/pages/1.11/installing/production/configuration/examples/index.md

 layout: layout.pug
 navigationTitle:  Examples
 title: Examples
-menuWeight: 700
+menuWeight: 10
 excerpt: Common example configurations for DC/OS Enterprise

-enterprise: false
 ---

-This topic provides common example configurations.
-Except where explicitly indicated, the configuration parameters apply to both [DC/OS](https://dcos.io/) and [DC/OS Enterprise](https://mesosphere.com/product/).
+This page provides common example configurations.
+Except where explicitly indicated, the configuration parameters apply to both [DC/OS Open Source](https://dcos.io/) and [DC/OS Enterprise](https://mesosphere.com/product/).
 These comments are used in this sample config.yaml to indicate DC/OS product type.

-- `# DC/OS Only` - Applies to DC/OS only.
+- `# DC/OS Open Source Only` - Applies to DC/OS only. [oss type="inline" size="small" /]
-- `# DC/OS Enterprise Only` - Applies to DC/OS Enterprise only.
+- `# DC/OS Enterprise Only` - Applies to DC/OS Enterprise only. [enterprise type="inline" size="small" /]

 # All parameters
 This sample config.yaml file includes all of the available configuration parameters for DC/OS.